-Key West is a small island packed with big beauty… and here are the best Key West RV Parks and things to do nearby…
+Key West is a small island packed with big beauty.
+Here are the best Key West RV Parks and things to do nearby…

 Florida is known by many as the sunshine state.
 That is because its warm sunshine, tropical weather, and sandy beaches can make you feel like you are on vacation all year round.
 Even the winter months feel like summer in Florida!